Assistant Director of Equity and Diversity

 - Ability to write reports, letters and other documents, using correct and appropriate language and grammar

 Qualifications & Requirements

-- Diversity education, leadership training skills, and the ability to motivate volunteers
+- Experience in developing and conducting diversity training, leadership skills, and the ability to motivate volunteers

-- Four years of experience with LGBTQ programming, training, and outreach; providing counseling services preferred
+- Four (4) years of experience with LGBTQ programming, training, and outreach

 - Excellent written and oral communication skills

 - Computer skills and webpage management are highly desired

 *When creating your profile, you will need to combine your resume and cover letter into one single document (PDF or MS Word).*

 Apply By Review will begin immediately and continues until position is filled.